olive-language/olive/docs/basics.md

 assert x > 0, "x must be positive"
 ```

-If the condition is false, the program raises an error with the message provided.
+If the condition is false, the program halts immediately with the message.

 ## Comprehensions